m3n0sd0n4ld/m3n0sd0n4ld.github.io/pages/about.md

 - More than 10 years as a computer technician and technical service in microelectronics.
 - 12 years playing with Industrial technology.
 - Passionate about Cybersecurity and hacking challenges.
-- Currently working in [Telefónica Tech](https://telefonicatech.com/) in Offensive Security area.
+- Currently working in Offensive Security area.

 ## Tools